motolola/jenkins/README.md

-# jenkins
+# jenkins - A practice project
-just to test jenkins, that's all
+just to learn jenkins, that's all ...